How Does Unus munduS Plant All These Trees?

 You might be wondering, are Anthony and Matt out there digging holes and planting all these trees themselves?
 That's a great question!

 The short answer is no, we aren't planting all these trees ourselves.
-That would be very inefficient and we know our time is better spent leaving that to experts who can do it at scale while we continue making products you'll love that enable the planting of 1 tree for every 1 dollar you spend.
+That would be very inefficient and we know our time is better spent leaving that to experts who can do it at scale while we continue making products you'll love that enable the planting of trees by those who need employment the most.

 We've partnered with Eden Reforestation Projects to do the planting and their mission is simple: "Plant Trees, Save Lives"